GoogleCloudPlatform/qupath-chcapi-extension/README.md

 2) Download the latest JAR from the releases tab.
 3) When you install QuPath, folder for extensions is set */home/user/QuPath/extensions* by default (in Linux).
 You can put the JAR in this folder or just drag-and-drop it in the QuPath window.
-> For new version recommended using another QuPath user directory to avoid conflict with the
+> For new version another QuPath user directory is recommended to avoid conflict with the previous
-> previous extension version.
+> extension version.
 You can set another user directory.
 Press edit -> preferences and
 > set another user directory in QuPath.
 Also, you can delete the previous extension version, if
 > you don't want to use another QuPath user directory.